Congolese rumba

-Congolese rumba, also known as African rumba, is a dance music genre originating from the Republic of the Congo (formerly French Congo) and Democratic Republic of the Congo (formerly Zaire).
+Congolese rumba, also known as African rumba or Rumba Lingala, is a dance music genre originating in the modern-day Democratic Republic of the Congo and Republic of the Congo and, in particular, the adjacent cities of Kinshasa and Brazzaville.
 With its rhythms, melodies, and lyrics, Congolese rumba has gained global recognition and remains an integral part of African music heritage.
 In December 2021, it was added to the UNESCO list of intangible cultural heritage.
-Known for its rhythmic patterns, guitar solos, and emotive vocals—primarily performed in Lingala, though also in French, Kikongo, Swahili, and Luba—the genre is defined by its multilayered, cyclical guitar riffs, a rhythm section anchored by electric bass and percussion, and the sebene: a high-energy instrumental bridge that inspires both dancers and atalaku (hype men).
+Known for its rhythmic patterns, guitar solos, and emotive vocals—primarily performed in Lingala—the genre is defined by its multilayered, cyclical guitar riffs, a rhythm section anchored by electric bass and percussion, and the sebene: a high-energy instrumental bridge that inspires both dancers and atalaku (hype men).

-Emerging in the mid-20th century in the urban centers of Brazzaville and Léopoldville (now Kinshasa) during the colonial era, the genre's roots can be traced to the Bakongo partner dance music known as maringa, which was traditionally practiced within the former Kingdom of Loango, encompassing regions of contemporary Republic of the Congo, southern Gabon, and Cabinda Province of Angola.
+Emerging during the colonial era in the mid-20th century, the genre's roots can be traced to the Bakongo partner dance music known as maringa, which was traditionally practiced within the former Kingdom of Loango, encompassing regions of contemporary Republic of the Congo, southern Gabon, and Cabinda Province of Angola.
 The style gained prominence in the 1920s–1940s, introducing the advent of the "bar-dancing" culture in Brazzaville and Léopoldville, which incorporated distinctive elements such as a bass drum, a bottle employed as a triangle, and an accordion known as likembe.
 During the mid-1940s and 1950s, the influence of Cuban son bands transformed maringa into "Congolese rumba", as imported records by Sexteto Habanero, Trio Matamoros, and Los Guaracheros de Oriente were frequently misattributed as "rumba".
 The 1960s and 1970s saw the emergence of soukous, an urban dance music style that emanated from Congolese rumba, imbuing it with lively rhythms, intricate high-pitched guitar melodies, and large brass and polyrhythmic percussion sections.
 Soukous gradually incorporated modern musical trends, paving the way for ndombolo, which emerged in the late 1990s and adopted contemporary production techniques, adding synthesizers and digital sound technologies to appeal to new generations.

 The style has gained popularity across central, eastern, southern, and western Africa, where it is regarded as the "origin of all subsequent West African musical movements".
 Additionally, it has found a following in Europe, particularly in France, Belgium, Germany, and the UK, as well as in the US, as a result of touring by Congolese musicians, who have performed at various festivals internationally.
 Musicians such as Paul Kamba, Henri Bowane, Wendo Kolosoy, Manuel d'Oliveira, Léon Bukasa, Franco Luambo Makiadi, Le Grand Kallé, TPOK Jazz, African Jazz, Beguen Band, Nico Kasanda, Verckys Kiamuangana Mateta, Tabu Ley Rochereau, Sam Mangwana, Papa Noël Nedule, Vicky Longomba, Zaïko Langa Langa, Papa Wemba, and Koffi Olomide have made significant contributions to the genre, pushing its boundaries and incorporating modern musical elements.